« back to list

 Academic Standing, Probation and Dismissal – Graduate

 Good academic standing is maintained by meeting the standards for credits attempted and for grade point average.
-A student must attempt a minimum of 12 credits in the Fall and Spring semesters and 3 credits each Wintersession (courses graded Audit (AU) and Withdrawn (W) do not count toward the attempted minimum credit loads) and by earning a semester grade-point average which meets the following minimum standard:
+A student must attempt a minimum of 12 credits in the fall and spring semesters and three credits each Wintersession (courses graded Audit (AU) and Withdrawn (W) do not count toward the attempted minimum credit loads) and earn a semester grade point average which meets the following minimum standard:

 The Academic Standing Committee reviews the academic performance of all students at the end of each term.
 Students are expected to meet minimum academic standards, not only for each term, but also cumulatively.
-Any student attempting fewer than the required minimum number of credits, or earning a grade-point average of less than the published standard, will be subject to Academic Probation.
-Two successive semesters or three non-consecutive semesters of substandard performance will normally result in dismissal of the student from the College.
+Any student attempting fewer than the required minimum number of credits or earning a GPA less than the published standard will be subject to academic probation.
+Two successive semesters or three non-consecutive semesters of substandard performance will normally result in dismissal of the student from the college.

-For purposes of academic review by the Academic Standing Committee, a grade of I (for incomplete) is computed in the grade point average as an F. Students may be subject to conditional academic probation until the I grade is made up by completion of required work.
+For purposes of academic review by the Academic Standing Committee, a grade of I (for incomplete) is computed in the grade point average as an F. Students may be subject to conditional academic probation until the I grade is made up through the completion of required work.

 Academic Standing Committee

-This committee also hears requests from students seeking exceptions to academic policies (e.g. enrolling for less than a full time load, late course adds or drops, walking at commencement when degree requirements are not yet met).
+This committee also hears requests from students seeking exceptions to academic policies (e.g. enrolling for less than a full-time load, late course adds or drops, participating in commencement when degree requirements are not yet met).
 This committee meets regularly during the academic year.
-Students may file requests for exceptions with the Registrar’s Office.
+Students may file requests for exceptions with the Registrar’s office.

 The Academic Standing Committee is chaired by the vice provost.
 Additional members are a faculty member elected by the Instruction Committee from its membership, two faculty members elected by the faculty, the registrar, the dean of students, and the coordinator of Academic Advising.

 See the matrix used to calculate academic standing.